-In your final year there are extended study and dissertation modules, giving you the opportunity to investigate a topic that you are passionate about.
+You can complete a dissertation in your third year, investigating a topic that you are passionate about.
 You will also be offered a range of opportunities to participate in staff research projects.

-Linguistics at Newcastle ranks in the top ten UK universities in The Times/Sunday Times Good University Guide 2014 and The Complete University Guide 2014.
-We also rank in the top 100 universities in the world in the QS World University Rankings by Subject.
+Linguistics at Newcastle ranks in the top 10 UK universities in The Times/Sunday Times Good University Guide 2016 and The Complete University Guide 2016.

 Studying at Newcastle means much more than your time spent in the classroom or the library.
-The School also organises regular field trips to cultural venues in the region such as theatres, The Wordsworth Trust (Dove Cottage), Lindisfarne, Seven Stories, Bede’s World and other local museums including Beamish and the Great North Museum.
+The School organises regular field trips to cultural venues in the region such as:

 We are home to the Newcastle Centre for the Literary Arts (NCLA).
 This brings internationally renowned writers to Newcastle, through a year-long festival of readings, discussion and debate.